 The Annapurna Base Camp trek is one of the best treks to do in autumn.
 You walk amidst the big mountains of Nepal, the biggest highlights on this trek being Mt Machapuchare, whose base camp you camp at, and of course, the Annapurna Massif.

 With every contour in the range emphasised by the autumn sun, every ridge standing out like a sharp spine, the range is nothing short of a spectacle.
 There’s no doubt that the rainless chilly weather of autumn is the best time to do this trek.

-This trails runs through the Nanda Devi Biosphere.
+The trails for Kuari Pass trek runs through the Nanda Devi Biosphere.
 Which is enough reason for it to secure a place on this list.
 The view of the Mt.
 Nanda Devi on this trek right from Day 1 and especially from Auli and Gorson Bugyal is unprecedented!

 As you get into Chitrakantha, oak trees loom high above you, shedding a bed of leaves on the ground.
 These oaks are home to several rare Himalayan birds.
 You hear them tweet as you wind across the forest, encouraging you through the ascent.

 Just as you break out of the brown and yellow canopy, you enter Gorson Bugyal and which offers outstanding views of India’s highest peak, Nanda Devi.
 Apart from it, you see Neelkanth and Chaukhamba to the north, Ghoda and Hathi Parvath to the north east, and of course, your companion throughout most of the trek, Mount Dunagiri.
 Autumn is the season for photographers to capture this grand peak as the rains have wiped out everything between the lens and the summit!